Emotional marketing is a term that is being tossed around more and more lately. But what is it? And why should your business be using it?

 Some of the metrics you may want to track include:

 - increases in conversions

 - increases in newsletter subscribers

 - You can also track customer satisfaction and loyalty levels.

-You can use tools like Google Analytics to track website traffic and social media analytics to track follower growth.
+You can use tools like Google Analytics to track website traffic and social media listening and analytics to track follower growth.
 Make sure to focus on the metrics that matter, not vanity metrics.